hairstyle trends Start Obsessing Over These '90s Hairstyles For Black Women

-How to DIY the look: Start by washing your hair with the L’Oréal Paris EverPure Moisture Shampoo and L’Oréal Paris EverPure Moisture Conditioner.
-Once your wash session is complete, apply a healthy amount of hair mousse, such as the L’Oréal Paris Advanced Hairstyle CURVE IT Elastic Curl Mousse, throughout your hair.
+How to get the look: This is a style you can actually DIY.
+Start by washing your hair with the L’Oréal Paris Elvive Dream Lengths Curls Moisture Push Shampoo and L’Oréal Paris Elvive Dream Lengths Curls Moisture Seal Conditioner.
+Once your wash session is complete, apply a healthy amount of hair mousse, such as the L’Oréal Paris Advanced Hairstyle BOOST IT Volume Inject Mousse, throughout your hair.

 Why we love it: Short pixie cuts work wonders to accentuate your features.
 You’ll also be able to play with the length and angles for a customized look.

 How to get the look: Cutting your own pixie is not ideal, especially if you’re not a professional hairstylist so we recommend scheduling a salon appointment for this one.
 Ask your stylist to cut your pixie to suit your face shape.
 Remember to bring a photo for some inspo — we know a few ‘90s singers and actresses that you could easily reference for this.

 Why we love it: Sleek strands are always on-trend, and pairing them with swooped bangs takes your look to the next level that embodies the ‘90s.